FourierTransformer/lua-complete/README.md

 ## Longshot
 The following would require full file analysis as opposed to just module-level analysis (some testing would have to be done as to if there is a speed difference):
  * Return types for imported modules
- * Determine if a function arg is optional or not
+ * Determine if a Lua module function arg is optional or not

 ## Impossible
 I have no idea if the following are even possible to do: